wickkan/Football-Analysis-System/README.md

 # Football Analysis System Using YOLO

-A football analysis system using YOLO and ultralytics.
+A football analysis system using YOLO and ultralytics to collect stats.

 Inspiration: https://github.com/abdullahtarek/football_analysis